Are Cosmetic Procedures Safe? What You Need to Know

 • Overcorrection or asymmetry (which can often be adjusted by an expert)

-Surgical Procedures (Liposuction, Facelifts, Rhinoplasty, Eyelid Surgery)
+Surgical Procedures (Liposuction, Facelifts, Eyelid Surgery)

 • Infection (minimized with proper aftercare and sterile techniques)